Dmytro2V/practice-for-week-08-http-basics-long-practice/documentation.md

 | categories  | "beauty", "electronics"                                    |

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/1
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200 ok
 - Headers:
+  - Content-Type: text/html
 - Body:
+  - HTML page with navigation links to other pages
+  - AND product's detailed table
+  - AND product options

 ### Ask for the create new product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/new
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200 ok
 - Headers:
+  - Content-Type: text/html
 - Body:
+  - HTML page with navigation links to other pages
+  - AND form for add product
 ### Submit a new product

 Remember, for a traditional HTML web server, whenever a successful `POST`